fetchrobotics/docs/source/ps4.rst

 *What requirements are there for using a PS4 controller?:*

-- Your robot needs to be running Ubuntu 18.04 + ROS Melodic
+- Your robot needs to be running Ubuntu 20.04 + ROS Noetic (or Ubuntu 18.04 + ROS Melodic)
 - You will need a PS4 controller (also called *DualShock 4 Wireless Controller for PlayStation 4*).